-Newcastle won and we where set to play them in the F.A.
+Newcastle won and we were set to play them in the F.A.
 Cup semi-final.
 A couple of weeks prior to our semi-final appointment with Newcastle United at Hillsborough in Sheffield, tragedy struck when the main City playmaker the tricky inside left Sid Storey was injured in training and was considered unlikely to be available for the most important game in the history of the Club.
 He was only a part time player, he was a coal miner from Barnsley.
 He had been an ever present force for the previous five games and took the knocks he inevitably received as an influential ballplayer.
 There was torrential rain for the three days preceding the match and as we travelled down by British Rail on the Saturday morning it continued to pour down, as a fact it continued to do just that right through the game.
 Standing behind the goal City were defending in the first half I don't know which depressed me more, seeing City concede an early goal or being saturated, with only a Daily Express as cover from the elements.
 However, I made a rapid recovery when Arthur Bottom forced his way through at the other end to crack in an equalizer.
 The Yorkshire Post later related that the cheer which greeted the City team when they entered the arena eclipsed the famed Hamden Roar and although the attendance was 70,000 there was no resemblance of trouble and although their magical left winger - Scottish international Bobby Mitchell who seeming defied the laws of gravity with his shoulder almost touching the turf with his body swerve.
 He had a big influence on the game and the match ended at one each.
 York City became the only third division side ever to reach the last three of the F.A.
 Cup.
 Newcastle won the replay by 2-0.
 Newcastle went into the final, going on to beat Manchester City at the Wembley Final where Manchester were unlucky to lose their right back, Meadowes with a fractured leg following a vain attempt to combat the wiles of the elusive Bobby Mitchell.

 Thanks to Peter Brook and his efforts which are re-produced above.

-More Database Home Page
+More City History Home Page